 If that’s not feasible, there are several convenient options for managing group membership that don’t require a meaningful hostname.

 Create a Papertrail log destination per group.
 On the Destination Settings page, select the target group (like “Production” or “Staging”) under Add new systems to a group?.
 Have the senders for that group log to that log destination.

 When new senders are provisioned, have them run the

-This works great with automated deployment processes like chef, puppet, and VM instance bootstrap scripts.
+This works great with automated deployment processes like Chef, Puppet, and VM instance bootstrap scripts.
 It also means that senders can easily join multiple groups, and that group information is kept in the same place as your other configuration/deployment information.

 Related: Amazon EC2

 Many of the techniques mentioned here can be used together.
 For example, log destinations might map to groups, but the destinations could still be configured using an automated deployment system like puppet.
-There’s one other tool to mix in: choosing a more useful hostname.